1. Start an expedition

 How it works

-Learn how Xenovoya works: expedition setup, fog-of-war reveal, queued turns, and on-chain resolution.
+Learn how Xenovoya works: expedition setup, fog-of-war reveal, queued turns, and the escape home.

 Xenovoya keeps the expedition readable at every step.
-The board opens, the team explores, actions queue up, and the contracts hold the result.
+The board opens, the team pushes deeper, actions queue up, and the route home becomes the real test.

 A player creates a survey with a target player count.
 The registry opens the game and the board is seeded with the expedition map.